Free item from the FreePint Features Blog about latest and upcoming content, and how FreePint raises the value of information.

 By Cynthia Lesky

 Cynthia Lesky is President and founder of Threshold Information, a business and technology research firm.
-Threshold's information specialists answer business, science and technology questions and produce current awareness products for corporate clients in food, pharmaceutical, electronics and other industries.
-Information centers are Threshold's preferred clients, but in companies that are not served by internal information professionals, Threshold works with market research, competitive intelligence, product development, strategy and other functions.
+Threshold's information specialists answer business, science and technology questions and produce competitive intelligence digests and other curated current awareness products for corporate clients in food, pharmaceutical, electronics and other industries.
+Information centers are Threshold's preferred clients, but in companies that are not served by internal information professionals, Threshold works with market research, competitive intelligence, research and development, strategy and other functions.
 Threshold is located near Chicago, Illinois (US).

 Prior to forming Threshold in 1993, Cynthia held information services positions in the food and banking industries.
 Cynthia has a Master's degree in Library and Information Science from the University of Illinois and a Bachelor's degree in economics and business management.
-Memberships include SLA, where she has held several offices and committee memberships, The Association of Independent Information Professionals (AIIP), IFT and SCIP.
-She is currently President of KM Chicago.
+Memberships include SLA, where she has held several offices and committee memberships, the Association of Independent Information Professionals (AIIP), the Institute of Food Technologists (IFT) and SCIP.
+She is a past President and continuing board member of KM Chicago.

 More articles by Cynthia Lesky »